barthuijgen/factorio-mods/spawn-belt/README.md

 ## Measure throughput

-Placing a chest behind the void belt will automatically fill it with the contents that the belt cleared in the last second, showing a rough throughput per second.
+Placing a chest or a constant combinator behind the void belt will automatically fill it with the contents that the belt cleared in the last second, showing a rough throughput per second.
-This can also be achieved with smart circuitry logic and a lamp-display but this is the most compact solution I could find.

 # Changelog

+### 1.0.11

+- Updated counting logic of void-belts to take last 10 seconds average
+- Small fixes and code cleanup
+- Added constant combinators to be automatically set when placed after a void-belt

 ### 1.0.10